 - Only one or two people understand how your critical systems work

-Retire - Sometimes the best solution is simply switching off systems that no longer serve a business purpose.
-This removes maintenance burden and security risk in one stroke.
+- Retire - switch off systems that no longer serve a business purpose.
+Removes maintenance burden and security risk in one stroke; often overlooked, often the right call.

 How to get started

-- What's the true cost of maintaining each legacy system?
+- What's the true total cost of maintaining each system - including workarounds, compliance retrofit and opportunity cost?

-- Which systems block integration with modern tools you need?
+- Which systems block integration with modern tools (especially AI and automation)?

 Frequently asked questions